GOP senators urge Biden to send Polish warplanes to Ukraine

 Mostly the senators were hopeful — if not confident — that if they applied pressure to the White House it would reverse course.
 That has happened repeatedly in recent weeks, as lawmakers pushed the White House to take a tougher stand than the Biden administration first appeared willing to take.

 Senate Republican leader Mitch McConnell of Kentucky criticized the Biden administration for moving too slowly to send military help to Ukraine.
-Congress was poised Thursday to give final approval to a $13.6 billion package of military and humanitarian assistance.
+Congress on Thursday gave final approval to a $13.6 billion package of military and humanitarian assistance.

 “This administration has been a step behind every step of the way,” McConnell said.